likesiwell/LGM-Net/README.md

 python train_meta_matching_network.py --way 5 --shot 5

 ## Test
-python train_meta_matching_network.py --way 5 --shot 1 --is_test True --ckp 110
+python train_meta_matching_network.py --way 5 --shot 1 --is_test True --ckp [select the id of checkpoint]

 ## Acknowledgements
 Thanks to https://github.com/AntreasAntoniou/ for his Matching Networks implementation of which parts were used for this implementation.
 More details at https://github.com/AntreasAntoniou/MatchingNetworks